 With all of these benefits, it’s evident that Shopify 2.0 is an asset that any serious online store should leverage.
 If you’re still on the fence on whether to settle for this e-commerce software over another option, then take advantage of Shopify’s free trial.
 The trial period lasts 14 days and you don’t even have to provide your credit card details when signing up.

-Shopify is an e-commerce platform to help you take your store online.
+Shopify is an e-commerce platform to help you create and manage an online store.
 It allows you to sell your products from a highly-organized online platform where you can manage inventory, accept credit card payments, and track orders, among many other things.

 Do I Need to Install Shopify?

 No, there’s nothing to install since Shopify is an e-commerce software that’s cloud-hosted directly on the company’s highly-secured servers.
 This means that it will work across all operating systems and you won’t need to maintain any web servers or fiddle with the backend of things in order to set it up.

 Can I Use My Own Domain With Shopify?